 As such, you need to make sure that the information you provide aligns exactly to what you are.
 Moreover, your career goals will determine how you write your resume.
 Someone with long-term career goals will write their resume differently compared to someone seeking a short-term employment.

 The first thing you need to do before you write a resume is to decide what format you are going to use to outline your experiences.
 You can write in a random order, chronologically, or use a functional format.
-Writing your experiences and work history in random is not always professional, and as such, you should rule that option out.
+Writing your experiences and work history at random is not always professional, and as such, you should rule that option out.
 You may also see Retail Resume Template.

 The chronological format is perfect for those who have well-defined, industry-focused timelines.
 It means arranging your experiences according to the dates they occurred, in either an ascending or the descending order.
 A functional format is suitable for those who would like to keep their resumes lean and focused.